TenderSure-Africa-SEZ/trific-platform-docs/docs/platform/architecture.md

 # Platform Architecture

-This document provides a comprehensive overview of the Trific Platform's technical architecture, including system design, technology stack, deployment strategy, and integration patterns.
+This document provides a comprehensive overview of the TRIFIC Platform's technical architecture, including system design, technology stack, deployment strategy, and integration patterns.

 ## Architecture Overview

-The Trific Platform follows a modern microservices architecture designed for scalability, reliability, and maintainability.
+The TRIFIC Platform follows a modern microservices architecture designed for scalability, reliability, and maintainability.
 The system is built using cloud-native principles with containerization, auto-scaling, and comprehensive monitoring.

 ### High-Level Architecture Diagram